ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 Shop Tile Framework is a tool for Modders to define stores and attach them to tile properties which can be loaded anywhere into the game with another method.
 Content packs need a shops.json to define their shops

+Stores can be opened with a custom tile property of "Shop" and a value of the ShopName defined in shops.json

 ## shops.json Fields

 Field | Optional | Description
 ------------ | ------------- | -------------
-Shops | N | You can add as many shops as you want
+Shops | N | You can add as many shops as you want, as long as they have unique `ShopName`

 Each Shop contains: